sk3tch/glkvm-mcp/README.md

 # GLKVM MCP Server

 A Python MCP server for controlling KVM devices directly over HTTPS with mutual TLS (client certificate) authentication.
+This allows Claude and other agents to drive GUIs on other computers.
+This opens up being able to drive GUIs on places where Claude isn't installed, or can't be installed.
+For example, if you wanted to have Claude help you automate an OS install or BIOS configuration, you could do that.
+There's of course the question of _should_ you do that.
+As a security person it was somewhat terrifying to see how easy this was to build and how well it works.

 ## Features